nrfconnect/sdk-nrfxlib/nrf_security/doc/nrf_security.rst

 ~~~~~~~~~~~~~~~~

 The :option:`CONFIG_MBEDTLS_AES_FEWER_TABLES` Kconfig variable controls the size of the AES lookup tables in use.
-Enabling this will omit ~75% of the AES tables in RAM or ROM.
-Enabling this will lead to AES needing to do more
+Enabling this omits about 75% of the AES tables in RAM or ROM.
-arithmetic, which imacts the overall performance.
+If the option is enabled, AES must perform more calculations, which impacts the overall performance.

 +------------------------------------------------+---------+-------+-----+
 | Option                                         | Default | Min   | Max |